Community Movement Commons

 Our Story:

 Conversations about collective spaces for liberation and new world building began in 2017 among many community members and groups in Boston.
 After the pandemic started, small groups within the collective gained momentum and began searching for locations for various spaces.
 A first retreat center property in Western Massachusetts was purchased outright in early 2022.
 Toward the end of the year, a second Boston based property was purchased in Roxbury at the corner of Winthrop St and Kearsarge Ave.
-A third property is also being pursued in East Boston and Revere.
-This second property is called Community Movement Commons, is the boldest vision of the three, and is the sole focus of this capital campaign.
+A third property was recently purchased in East Boston and Revere.
+This second property is called Community Movement Commons, is a bold vision, and is the sole focus of this capital campaign.

 Who we are:

-We are five core movement organizations working together to create a “love letter for our community” in the form of a beautiful home not just for us but for many movement organizations.
-Our five groups are:
+Our core movement organizations are working together to create a “love letter for our community” in the form of a beautiful home not just for us but for many movement organizations.
+Our six groups are:

 o Center for Economic Democracy: working towards economic democracy